fll-pigeons/gamechangers/docs/learningPlan.md

 ## Navigation - Gyro sensor
 * Gyro sensor (think of it as a virtual line follower)
-  * Math: functions, slopes and graphs
+  * Math: functions, graphs and slope
   * 2-level and 3-level Logic
     * Straight line
     * Turns